 For accounting purposes, the Company determined the per share fair value of the common shares, Series A preferred shares, and Series B preferred shares to be USD3.13, USD3.13, and USD3.19, respectively, on April 24, 2014, the date of repurchase.
 The repurchase price of USD2.82 was mutually negotiated at the time of the repurchase transactions.
 There were no other arrangements with the selling shareholders other than the exchange of Xiaomi options for transfer restrictions as described above.
 The selling shareholders were willing to sell its common and preferred shares at the USD2.82 per share price as it would provide them with as a form of liquidity.
-For the common shares repurchased, the Company charged the excess of the purchased price over the par value to additional paid in capital if retain earnings is zero.
+For the common shares repurchased, the Company charged the excess of the purchased price over the part value to additional paid in capital.
+For the preferred shares repurchased, the Company charged the excess of the purchased price over the carrying value to retain earnings or to additional paid in capital if retain earnings is zero.